Some Obstructions to Solvable Points on Higher Genus Curves: Abstract

 \section{Abstract}

 It is known that for a curve defined over $\mathbb{Q}$ of genus $g \leq 4$, there exists a point on the curve defined over a solvable extension of $\mathbb{Q}$.
 We relate points on curves of genus $g \geq 5$ over solvable extensions to the Bombieri-Lang conjecture.
-Specifically, it shows that varieties parameterising points defined over extensions with a fixed solvable Galois group are of general type.
+Specifically, we show that varieties parametrising points defined over extensions with a fixed solvable Galois group are of general type.
 Moreover, we show the existence of certain subvarieties in these varieties imply the existence of solvable morphisms from the curve.